ha7ilm/ha7ilm.github.io/_posts/2015-12-02-fork-stdin.md

 layout: post
 ---

-I've stumpled upon this: if we `fork()` a process, its standard input and output file descriptors remain the same for both processes.
+I've stumbled upon this: if we `fork()` a process, its standard input and output file descriptors remain the same for both processes.
 It means that the forked process can `read()` from *stdin*, and then the read data is taken away, and the original process can't read it.

 Let's see what happens if the `fork()`-ed process reads all the data it can (and then displays the throughput):